AhmedelheGery/react-report-status/README.md

 Please bear with us and follow these instructions:

 - Fork this repo with your user to obtain the working project for this challenge (https://github.com/YOUR_USERNAME/frontend-challenge)
 - You can now commit and push your changes to your personal repository.
 - After having forked the repository and finish your solution, please make a PR with our repo as destination

 ### Notes:

 The design of the page is up to you.
 If you would like, you can mimic the current design, or feel free to experiment and try new ideas.

-Be prepared to discuss your code and design decisions with us at the end of the day.
+Be prepared to discuss your code and design decisions with us at the end of the session.

 If you have any questions, about anything (our API, the product, how/why/where etc.)